The Protective Style That Won't Leave Your Edges For Dead

-You know that saying, "no pain, no gain."
+You know the saying "no pain, no gain"?
 Well, there are a lot of beauty treatments that require a little bit of pain before the final result.
 There's the ripping of eyebrow wax, the pinch of extractions, and the headache that comes with getting a fresh set of box braids.
-Some braiders tug tightly on the roots to get a flawless finish, and that ache can last days after your styling session, making things as simple as sleeping or putting your braids in a bun a — literal — pain.
+Some braiders tug tightly on the roots to get a flawless finish, and that ache can last days after your styling session, making things as simple as sleeping or putting your braids in a bun a literal pain.

 That's why we're asking for the knotless (also called feed-in) method at our next appointment.
 Unlike the traditional braiding technique that adds extensions right at the root, the knotless method starts with your natural hair and gradually adds pieces of hair to the braid as you go.
 This creates less tension on the scalp and minimizes the chance of breakage.